nirelbaz/meniai/README.md

    meniai --name YourBotName --no-interactive --publish-pr [options]
    ```

    This will run the bot automatically, process all tasks, and create a pull request with the changes.
-It’s ideal for running MeniAI in environments where user input is not available, such as automated CI/CD pipelines.
+It's ideal for running MeniAI in environments where user input is not available, such as automated CI/CD pipelines.

 ## Configuration